Bird Sightings July 2025

 Also seen were the first Black Kites of the season with 29 birds flying south in the morning.

-A three hour watch at Europa Point in the afternoon produced a Common Sandpiper, 11 Mediterranea Gulls, 28 Audouin's Gulls, a Shag, 31 Cory's Shearwaters, a Mediterranean Gull, a Gannet, 5 Shags, two Booted Eagles, 18 Black Kites north, (possibly an aborted crossing), three Kestrels and a juvenile Lanner.
+A three hour watch at Europa Point in the afternoon produced a Common Sandpiper, 12 Mediterranean Gulls, 28 Audouin's Gulls, six Shag, 31 Cory's Shearwaters, a Gannet, two Booted Eagles, 18 Black Kites north, (possibly an aborted crossing), three Kestrels and a juvenile Lanner.

 A Griffon Vulture flew north at 1300hrs.